 3) The impracticality of ‘full’ fighting legions –

-While Roman legions fighting with their full capacity was a regular occurrence during early 2nd century AD, by the middle of 3rd century the conflicts faced by the Roman empire (and the changing emperors) were pretty volatile from both the geographical and logistical scope.
+While Roman legions fighting with their full capacity was a regular occurrence during early 2nd century AD, by the middle of the 3rd century the conflicts faced by the Roman Empire (and the changing emperors) were pretty volatile from both the geographical and logistical scope.
 And so it was uncommon and rather impractical for the entire legion to leave its provincial base to fight a ‘distant’ war on the shifting frontiers of 3rd century AD.
 As a solution, the Roman military commanders sanctioned the use of vexillationes – detachments from individual legions that could be easily transferred without compromising the core strength of a legion (which was needed for fortifying and policing its ‘native’ province).
-These mobile combat ‘divisions’, comprising one or two cohorts, were usually tasked with handling the smaller enemy forces, while being also used for garrisoning duties along strategic points like roads, bridges and forts.
-And on rare occasions when the Romans were faced by large number of opposing troops, many of these different vexillationes were combined to form a bigger field army.
+These mobile combat ‘divisions’, comprising one or two cohorts, were usually tasked with handling the smaller enemy forces, while also being used for garrisoning duties along strategic points like roads, bridges and forts.
+And on rare occasions when the army under the Roman Empire was faced by a large number of opposing troops, many of these different vexillationes were combined to form a bigger field army.

 4) The founding of the comitatus –

-The vexillationes system also had another major impact, this time on the social side of affairs.
+The vexillationes system also had another major impact on the Roman Empire, this time on the social side of affairs.
 Since less number of soldiers had to transfer from their ‘native’ province to fight, many of the Roman legionaries started ‘settling’ around their fortresses, sometimes forming lasting relationships with the local women.
 As a result, settlements cropped around many legions’ barracks and military stations.
 Known as canabae, these pseudo-towns had all the establishments tailored to the Imperial Roman legionary, including taverns, markets and even brothels.